mtoensing/simpletoc/readme.txt

 I don’t see an easy solution at the moment.
 SimpleTOC is only a block that can be placed in your post.
 If there would be a plugin that adds blocks to every post then this would be the solution.
 I think this should be another separate plug-in to keep the code of SimpleTOC clean and … well, simple.
 Maybe someone knows of a plug-in that adds blocks automatically to all posts with some parameters and settings?
 What about site editing in WordPress?
 I think the core team is working on something like that.
 I will keep this post open.
 If I have gained more knowledge how to solve this I will add this feature.

-= How do I add a background color to SimpleTOC? =
+= How do I add a background color to SimpleTOC using Gutenberg groups? =

-SimpleTOC is simple.
-It will never load JavaScript or CSS.
-But you can add custom CSS yourself to your theme:

-`.simpletoc {
-    padding: 1em 2em;
-    background: #bada55;
-}`

-If you want to add a color including the headline, add a custom css class to the SimpleTOC block.
-Name it "toctoc" or something like that.

-`.toctoc {
-    padding: 1em 1em;
-    background: #bada55;
-}`

-If you use that CSS it will add a colored background to the whole TOC including the heading.
+Select the block and select "group" in the context menu.
+Apply "background color", "link color" and "text color" to this group.
+SimpleTOC will inherit these styles.
+You would like to use this styled SimpleTOC group next time you write a post?
+Convert it to a reusable block.

 = How do I add smooth scrolling? =